datagistips/geo4TableSchema/README.md

 # spatial-schema
-A proposal for including spatial dimension and checks on geodata with frictionless suite.
+A proposal for including spatial dimension to TableSchema (https://specs.frictionlessdata.io/table-schema/) and implement checks on geodata

 Introduces specifications for `geojson` and a new `geowkt` type